 You may already suspect your metabolism slows as you age.
-According to research published in the Public Health Nutrition journal, you’re right.
-In a review of data on energy expenditure, researchers found simply getting older is associated with progressive declines in basal metabolic rate.
-On top of that, there are many daily habits that can drain your metabolism even further.
+According to research in the Public Health Nutrition journal, you’re right.
+In a review of data on energy expenditure, researchers found getting older is associated with progressive declines in basal metabolic rate.
+On top of that, many daily habits can drain your metabolism even further.

 But you don’t have to go down without a fight.
 Cut out the below habits and watch your metabolism and energy levels improve.

-Eating a nutritious breakfast is always a good way to start your morning.
-Because your metabolism slows down during sleep, eating can fire it up and help you burn more calories throughout the day.
+Eating a nutritious breakfast is a great way to start your day.
+Because your metabolism slows during sleep, eating can fire it up and help you burn more calories throughout the day.
 According to Rush University Medical Center, “When you eat breakfast, you’re telling your body that there are plenty of calories to be had for the day.
 When you skip breakfast, the message your body gets is that it needs to conserve rather than burn any incoming calories.”

 OK, so it’s about more than just eating something in the morning.
 If you grab a sugary donut or eat a muffin in the car, you’re setting yourself up to crash later.
-Instead, choose something with filling protein and fiber like eggs, yogurt and berries or whole-wheat toast topped with peanut butter.
+Instead, choose something with filling protein and fiber like eggs, Greek yogurt and berries or whole-wheat toast topped with peanut butter.

 Going from your office chair to your car to your couch can lead to a very sedentary routine.
 And sitting for extended periods puts your body into energy-conservation mode, which means your metabolism can suffer.
 According to the UK’s National Health Service, “Sitting for long periods is thought to slow metabolism, which affects the body’s ability to regulate blood sugar, blood pressure and break down body fat.”

 Cardio is great, and it can quickly burn calories, but once you’re done running or cycling, your calorie burn quickly returns to normal.
 When you do HIIT and resistance-based workouts, however, your calorie burn stays elevated for longer as your muscles repair themselves.
 Per the American Council on Exercise (ACE): “Strength training is a key component of metabolism because it is directly linked to muscle mass.
 The more active muscle tissue you have, the higher your metabolic rate.”
-And, according to ACE, a pound of muscle burns an additional 4–6 calories each day compared to a pound of fat.
+And, according to ACE, a pound of muscle burns an additional 4–6 calories daily compared to a pound of fat.

-Protein feeds your muscles, promotes satiety and is an important component to sustaining a healthy weight.
+Protein feeds your muscles, promotes satiety, and is an important component to sustain a healthy weight.
 Eat too little, and you may have trouble building or maintaining muscle mass — and per the above, we know muscle’s importance to metabolism.
-Also, protein requires more energy to break down than carbs or fat, so you’ll actually burn more calories during digestion.
+Also, protein requires more energy to break down than carbs or fat, so you’ll burn more calories during digestion.

 In a study published in The Journal of Clinical Endocrinology & Metabolism, researchers found drinking 500 milliliters of water (about 2 cups) increases metabolic rate by 30%, and that spike lasts for more than an hour.
 So, drink water throughout the day to stay hydrated, and you’ll get the added benefit of a boosted metabolism.

 When stress levels increase, your body produces a hormone called cortisol.
-Cortisol leads to increased appetite, makes us crave comfort foods, decreases our desire to exercise and reduces sleep quality — all things that negatively impact metabolism.
+Cortisol leads to increased appetite, cravings for comfort foods, decreased desire to exercise and reduced sleep quality — all things that negatively impact metabolism.
 So, while you can’t always control your stress levels, managing stress can go a long way toward protecting your body’s internal fire.